-Dr. Sari Ghanem, founder and chair of the Al-Khwarizmi-Noether Institute (AKNI), made a program proposal towards making Palestine prepare and participate in the International Mathematical Olympiad.
+Dr. Sari Ghanem, founder and chair of the Al-Khwarizmi-Noether Institute (AKNI) — on a pure voluntary basis forever –, made a program proposal towards making Palestine prepare and participate in the International Mathematical Olympiad.
 First, we will present briefly the International Mathematical Olympiad (I.M.O.), and thereafter, the requirements needed in order to make Palestine participate in the I.M.O. according to AKNI.
 Then, Dr. Ghanem will explain why Palestine needs to participate in the International Mathematical Olympiad.
 The implementation of this program will be carried out by the Al-Khwarizmi-Noether Institute under Dr. Ghanem’s supervision.
 In particular, AKNI decided to create and prepare a Palestinian team who would participate in the I.M.O., and this includes:

 - selecting the best students in the country through a Mathematical Olympiad (M.O.) which AKNI implements;